TheRealKiraTenkashi/Sonic3A.I.R.MODS-KiraTenkashi/README.md

 - Coffee Stain Studios (Goat Simulator DEVS)
 - Sonic3Expanded (Yes, I used some sprites from the Sonic 3 Expanded sprite sheet for the Sonic's Ultimate Glow-Up mod)

-I decided to put all of my S3AIR mods here, and no longer upload mods on GameBanana.
+I decided to put all of my S3AIR mods here, and no longer upload mods on GameBanana (and I'm not really interested in S3AIR modding anymore, so...
+Yeah).

 DON'T BOTHER TRYING TO REUPLOAD THESE MODS SOMEWHERE ELSE WITHOUT MY PERMISSION (except Mazher94, since I already gave him permission a while ago).